webplatform/docs/html/elements/blockquote/index.md

 }}
 {{Notes_Section
 |Notes====Remarks===
-*<b id="note-ex-3">ex 3</b>: In the example above, the citation is contained within the '''footer''' of a '''figure''' element, this groups and associates the information about the quote with the quote.
-The '''figcaption''' element was not used in this case, as a container for the citation as it is not a caption.
-*<b id="note-ex-6">ex 6</b>: There is no formal method for indicating the markup in a '''blockquote''' is from a quoted source.
-It is suggested that if the '''footer''' or '''cite''' elements are included and these elements are also being used within a '''blockquote''' to identify citations, the elements from the quoted source could be annotated with metadata to identify their origin, for example by using the class attribute (a defined extensibility mechanism).
-* Examples of how to represent a conversation are shown in a later section; it is not appropriate to use the '''cite''' and '''blockquote''' elements for this purpose.
+*Examples of how to represent a conversation are shown in a later section; it is not appropriate to use the '''cite''' and '''blockquote''' elements for this purpose.
 |Import_Notes====Standards information===
 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}196991 Document Object Model (DOM) Level 2 HTML Specification], Section 1.6.5 *[http://go.microsoft.com/fwlink/p/?linkid{{=}}25320 HTML 4.01 Specification], Section 9.2.2